 Do you like people fitting into your schedule?
 Private health cover gives you more choice and control if you need to go to hospital.
 You’ll be able to choose your doctor, preferred hospital and the timing of your procedure (subject to availability).
 You may also be able to request a private room.
 For instance, our arrangements with Members First hospitals mean that if you book a private room more than 24 hours before your admission and don’t receive one, you’ll get $50 back per night from the hospital^.

-Avoid the wait
+Avoid the wait on planned surgery

 You’re young and healthy, so don’t need health cover right?
 Unfortunately it doesn’t always work out that way.
 Something unexpected like needing to have your tonsils out could land you on a public hospital waiting list for months – or a hefty fee in a private hospital if you’re not insured.